codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 ---
-title: "Configure"
+title: "Configure your solution"
-description: "Configure loan writeback for your SMB customer."
+description: "Create key elements of loan writeback in Codat's domain and enable your SMB customer to map them"
-sidebar_label: "Configure"
+sidebar_label: "Configure solution"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import WritebackMapping from "@components/global/Prototypes/WritebackMapping";

-Once your SMB customer's loan has been approved they need to be able to configure loan writeback in your application.
+Once your SMB customer's loan has been approved, provide them with a user interface that lets them enable the loan writeback and configure loan writeback accounts so that the accounting entries are reflected correctly in their accounting platform.
+They will create or select existing, and subsequently map, the following elements:

-This requires a user interface that provides the option to enable the loan writeback process flow and configure or update their account mapping, for example:
+* **SMB bank account**, the borrower's business account where the loan is deposited.
+* **Expense account**, an account to record incurred fees and interest.
+* **Supplier record**, a record to identify you, the lender, in future transactions.

+Your solution also needs a **lender bank account**, a virtual account that contains the lender's transactions.
+You would have created this source account when implementing [bank feeds](/bank-feeds/overview).
+Now, map it to a target account in your SMB customer's accounting platform.
+You can define it as 'lendersBankAccount` in your solution.

+For example, your user interface might look something like this:

 <WritebackMapping/>

-First, your SMB customer will use your UI to configure loan writeback accounts so that the accounting entries are reflected correctly in their accounting platform.
-They will create or select existing, and subsequently map, the following elements:

-* SMB bank account, the borrower's business account where the loan is deposited.
-* Lender bank account, a virtual account that contains the lender's transactions.
-* Expense account, an account to record incurred fees and interest.
-* Supplier record, a record to identify you, the lender, in future transactions.

-Let's go through that in detail.
+Let's go through this process in detail.
 On the diagram below, you can see the configuration sequence covering the display and selection of a bank account, an expense account, and a supplier record.
 Alternative steps are also provided in case a new account and a new supplier need to be created.

 ```mermaid
 sequenceDiagram